Thoregon/ThoregonWiki/wiki/new-gun.md

 the request must have a signature, otherwise the peer will not answer the request

+## optimize sync

+1) get an entity

+- when do I have to query for sync
+  - everytime it is first fetched from an app?

+2) sync after restart

+- send the last 'state' to the other peers
+- other peers (which are permitted) send (continously) the state (changes)

 ## performance measuring

 instrumentation of methods for performance measuring